 of video marketing on their business.

 There are plenty of expectations for videos, depending on the audience or where they are watched.
-Forbes surveyed 300 C-level and senior executives, to find out their attitude towards using videos in business.
+Forbes surveyed 300 C-level and senior executives, to find out their attitude towards using videos in the business.
 They admit that when searching for work-related videos, they most often seek out business news (74%), then KOL advice (64%), speeches and presentations (57%), case studies (56%) and product reviews (54%).
-Majority of them agree that they watch a video first, if it covers the same subject text does.
+The majority of them agree that they watch a video first if it covers the same subject text does.
 65% of them declare they visited a vendor’s website after watching the video [source].

 Rather than using video exclusively as a storytelling mechanism, think of it as a tool for storymaking, in which consumers get to take part.